-The Tillamook State Forest – a verdant tract of land in Oregon’s Northern Coast Range, straddling the division between the Pacific Ocean and the edge of the Portland Metro area.
+The Tillamook State Forest – a verdant swath of land in Oregon’s Northern Coast Range, straddling the division between the Pacific Ocean and the edge of the Portland Metro area.

 It’s home to people, plants, animals, and an incredibly diverse heritage.

-Its recreation opportunities are growing, its environment is changing, and the politics that surround it are ever-changing and complex.
+Its recreation opportunities are growing, its environment is changing, and the politics that surround it are ever-shifting and complex.

 And until now, no one has attempted to comprehensively, ethically, and steadily cover the news surrounding our forest.

 Meet the Salmonberry Magazine.
 An online project that grew out of more than six years of news coverage of the Salmonberry Trail by journalist and publisher Chas Hundley, the Salmonberry Magazine aims to tell the story of the region once known only as the Tillamook Burn.

 While still a side project, we hope to keep growing this site as we are able.

 About Chas Hundley